 The name of the big fish that was described as humongous was "Walter the Trout".
 He was brought over from a local trout pond at the Castle in the Clouds in Moultonboro, New Hampshire.
 Billy and Norman really threw him back into the lake.
 People still hope to catch him, but after all these years the fish would be a distant relative.

-Gertrude, the canoe featured in the film, was included in a lot of the estate of Katharine Hepburn during the two-day auction hosted by Sotheby's in 2004.
+"Gertrude", the canoe featured in the film, was included in an lot in the sale of the Estate of Katharine Hepburn during the two-day auction hosted by Sothebys in 2004.
 The canoe was sold for $19,200 to entertainer Wayne Newton.

 Charges were set at the front of the Thayer's boat so that it blew up prior to hitting the big rock in Purgatory Cove.
 The vintage wooden U22-Sportsman Chris-Craft boat proved so durable that it bounced off the rocks without any damage during the early takes of the scene.

 Troy Garity, son of Jane Fonda, and grandson of Henry Fonda has a small uncredited role in this film, as a young boy on a jetty.
 It was the only time that young Garity worked with his grandfather Hank Fonda.
 Jane Fonda's appearance here with her son Troy Garity and dad Henry Fonda has marked the only ever time three generations of Fondas have appeared in the same movie.

 The dead loon appears to be coated with crude oil when the boy first lifts it out of the water; this movie was made just five years after the infamous disaster with the Argo Merchant oil-tanker, raising public awareness of this growing and extremely serious environmental hazard.